Avicii: 2017–2018: Avīci (01) and Avicii: True Stories

-In an interview with Pete Tong on BBC Radio 1, Bergling stated that the EP is one of three parts of his third studio album.
-On 11 September 2017, Bergling announced a documentary directed by his close and long time collaborator Levan Tsikurishvili, titled Avicii: True Stories.
-The documentary chronicles the artist's retirement from touring and features interviews from his colleagues David Guetta, Tiësto, Wyclef Jean, Nile Rodgers and Chris Martin of Coldplay.
+In an interview with Pete Tong on BBC Radio 1, Avicii stated the EP is one of three parts of his third studio album.

+In September 2017, Avicii announced a documentary directed by his long-time collaborator Levan Tsikurishvili titled Avicii: True Stories.
+The documentary chronicles Avicii's retirement from touring and features interviews from his colleagues David Guetta, Tiësto, Wyclef Jean, Nile Rodgers, and Chris Martin.

-On January 4, American singer Anderson East released the single "Girlfriend".
-The song was co-written with Avicii for Anderson's album Encore.
+In January 2018, Anderson East released the single "Girlfriend", which was co-written with Avicii for Anderson's album Encore.

-On 10 February 2018, Bergling released "Ghost", a collaboration with Swedish singer-songwriter Daniel Adams-Ray, who was credited as Human.
-The song, which was leaked on the internet in 2014/2015 under the title "(I'm Still) In Love with Your Ghost", marks the second collaboration between the two, following "Somewhere in Stockholm" from Bergling's album Stories.
+In February 2018, Avicii released "Ghost", a collaboration with Swedish singer-songwriter Daniel Adams-Ray, who is credited as Human.
+The song, which was leaked on the Internet in 2014/2015 under the title "(I'm Still) In Love with Your Ghost", marks the second collaboration between the two, following "Somewhere in Stockholm" from Avicii's album Stories.